-Shoichiro Kato Center Chief, Component Planning & Management Division ronment are already underway.
+Shoichiro Kato Center Chief, Component Planning & Management Division

+Major changes in the business environment are already underway.
 While we ensure solving immediate issues, it is also becoming increasingly important to formulate longterm strategies that anticipate changes in society and potential customer needs associated with the popularization of BEVs.
-With contributing to society and customers at the core of our thinking, we will prepare and position ourselves for the global roll out of a growth strategy for the parts business by adapting the aforementioned three strategies with regionality, flexibility, and responsiveness by responding flexibly and quickly-maximize our value creation.
-Based on (1) sustainability of business, (2) consideration of governance, and (3) consideration of the environment, we will work globally to achieve sustainable growth while providing the values of environment, peace of mind, and quality of life to our various stakeholders.
+With contributing to society and customers at the core of our thinking, we will prepare and position ourselves for the global roll out of a growth strategy for the parts business by adapting the aforementioned three strategies with regionality, flexibility, and responsiveness.